Dr. Cerebro

-Alejandro Jiménez Cruz (born April 21, 1972) is a Mexican luchador, or professional wrestler, best known under the ring name Dr. Cerebro (Spanish for "Doctor Brain").
-He has been associated with the Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG) since his debut in 1996 and has portrayed both a tecnico ("Good guy") and a Rudo ("bad guy") wrestling character.
+Alejandro Jiménez Cruz (born April 21, 1972) is a Mexican professional wrestler, best known under the ring name Dr. Cerebro (Spanish for "Doctor Brain").
+He has been associated with the Mexican promotion International Wrestling Revolution Group (IWRG) since his debut in 1996 and has portrayed both a tecnico ("Good guy") and a Rudo ("bad guy") wrestling character.
 He is also a licensed Chiropractor.

 Professional wrestling career

 Alejandro Jiménez Cruz was the second person to use the "Dr. Cerebro" ring name in professional wrestling, taking over both the name and the mask from José Mercado López, better known as Pentagón II / Pentagón Black upon his wrestling debut.
 The ring character was that of an "evil doctor", complete with wearing totally white ring gear and mask, where it looked like the top of the cranium had been removed to show the brain.
 On September 16, 1997 Dr. Cerebro teamed up other young wrestlers from International Wrestling Revolution Group (IWRG), Fantasy, Mr. Águila, Neblina and Tony Rivera to defeat the team of Toryumon trainees Judo Suwa, Lyguila, Magnum Tokyo, Shiima Nobunaga and Sumo Fuji to win the Copa Higher Power tournament.
 A few months later he competed in Toryumon's Young Dragon's Cup, defeating SAITO in the first round before losing to Magnum Tokyo in the semi-finals.
 On January 18, 1998 the team of Dr Cerebro, Hijo del Gladiador, El Felino, Mr. Niebla, Tigre Blanco, Tony Rivera and Venum Black lost that year's Copa Higher Power to the Toryumon team of Suwa, Lyguila, Tokyo, Saito, Fuji and their trainer Último Dragón.
 In early 1998 IWRG created the IWRG Intercontinental Welterweight Championship and held a month-long tournament to determine their inaugural champion.
 Dr. Cerebro defeated Oro, Jr. in the first round, Star Boy in the second round and finally defeated SHiima Nobunaga in the finals of the tournament to become the first ever champion.
 Over the summer of 1998 Dr. Cerebro began a storyline feud with the tecnico (wrestler who portrays the "good guy") Oro, Jr., starting out with being over the Welterweight championship but soon turned into a more personal storyline between the two.
 The storyline led to both masked men putting their mask on the line in a Luchas de Apuestas, or bet match.
 Dr. Cerebro won and forced Oro, Jr. to unmask and reveal his real name.
 He would later abandon the Oro, Jr. name all together and become known as Mike Segura.
 On December 13, 1998 Dr. Cerebro lost the Welterweight championship to Shiima Nobunaga.
 In early 1999 Dr. Cerebro traveled to Japan to compete in the Japanese Toryumon, teaming with Bombero Infernal for most of the matches as the two slowly developed into a regular tag team combination.
 Back in Mexico Dr. Cerebro competed in the 2000 Yamaha Cup, losing to Genki Horiguchi and Mike Segura in the first round of the tournament.